mauvera94/notes-garage/Notes/Customer Acquisition Cost (CAC).md

 > $\text{CAC} = \frac{\text{Total Acquisition Expenses}}{\text{Number of New Customers}}$
 > - Acquisition Expenses:
 > 	- *Simplified*: Marketing and sales cost for acquiring customers (not regular customers)
-> 	- *Complex method*: Marketing cost for acquiring customers + Wages connected with sales and marketing + Software cost (Eg. CRM, A/B-testing, analytics...)+ Additional professional services (Designer, consultants...) + Any other expense related to Acquisition efforts
+> 	- *Complex method* (Sometimes referred as *Cost Per Acquisition (CPA)*): Marketing cost for acquiring customers + Wages connected with sales and marketing + Software cost (Eg. CRM, A/B-testing, analytics...)+ Additional professional services (Designer, consultants...) + Any other expense related to Acquisition efforts

 ### Why CAC Matters
 CAC helps businesses understand **how much they are spending to gain new customers**.
 A high CAC may indicate inefficiencies in marketing or sales efforts, whereas a low CAC suggests an effective acquisition strategy.